netsec-ethz/scion-tutorials/content/install/android.md

 ## SCION App

-!!! hint
+{% include alert type="hint" content="
 The SCION App is currently in testing.
 With this App we aim to provide an easy way to install SCION on Android, so that the [manual setup](#manual-setup) won't be necessary anymore.
+" %}

 To install the SCION app, please contact [Stefan Schwarz](mailto:stefan_schwarz_de@outlook.com) to get an invite to the App testing group.